YuvalBecker/Smart-transfer-learning/README.md

 Some definitions first:

-$D_pre-pretrained dataset,D_new-new dataset,Net_pre-pretrained network
+D_pre-pretrained dataset,D_new-new dataset,Net_pre-pretrained network
 	Running over all new dataset and aggregate the outputs: aggregatio_new (i,layer,kernel)=Net_pre (D_(new(i)) (k))
 i-sample index
-	Running over all pre-trained dataset and aggregate the outputs: aggregatio_pre (i,layer,kernel)=Net_pre (D_(pre(i)) (k)) i-sample index$
+	Running over all pre-trained dataset and aggregate the outputs: aggregatio_pre (i,layer,kernel)=Net_pre (D_(pre(i)) (k)) i-sample index
 We forward pass all pre-trained dataset and collect network’s activations for every kernel in every layer.
 We repeat the process for the new dataset.

 ![](https://github.com/YuvalBecker/Statistics-pretrained/blob/main/statistics.png)